G-Node/python-odml/doc/tutorial.rst

 odML (open metadata Markup Language) is an XML based file format, proposed by [Grewe et al. (2011) Front Neuroinform 5:16], in order to provide metadata in an organized, human- and machine-readable way.
-We illustrate the conceptual design of an odML metadata structure and offer templates to facilitate the usage of odML in different laboratories and experimental contexts.
+In this tutorial we will illustrate the conceptual design of odML and show handson how you can generate your own odML metadata collection.
 In addition, we demonstrate the advantages of using odML to screen large numbers of data sets according to selection criteria relevant for subsequent analyses.
 Well organized metadata management is a key component to guarantee reproducibility of experiments and to track provenance of performed analyses.

-<<<<<<< HEAD
-odML (open metadata Markup Language) helps to collect, store and share metadata.
-It is an open, flexible, easy-to-use, machine-, but also human-readable format based on XML, developed in the German Neuroinformatics Node (G-Node) of the International Neuroinformatics Coordinating Facility (INCF) in Munich. odML connects electrophysiological recorded data to the corresponding metadata.

 What are metadata and why are they needed?
 	Metadata are data about data, and describing the conditions under